steveklabnik/steveklabnik.com/src/pages/writing/ten-years-of-ru---ewriting-my-website.md

 pubDate: 2022-12-21
 ---

-December 21, 2012 is the anniversary of when I first heard about Rust.
+December 21 is the anniversary of when I first heard about Rust way back in 2012.
 I used to write yearly posts about it; the last time I did was [in 2018](../six-years-with-rust).
 That makes today ten years.
 I thought I'd have something big to say here, but...
 I just don't.

 Part of that is because I haven't written a blog post since late 2020.
 Part of *that* is well, *gestures wildly at everything*, but another part of it